One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 These guys like to prey on solo tourists.
 They approach pretending to be your best friend.
-They ask about your trip, offer to show you around the city, or help you find whatever you’re looking for.
+They may ask about your trip, offer to show you around the city, or help you find whatever you’re looking for.
 After you open up a bit and become friends, they run a number of scams.
 Unfortunately, solo travelers are easy targets for these scammers.
 Traveling alone gets lonely and sometimes you just want to talk to someone.
 These guys know that.
-A few scams they run are:

-- Bar or restaurant scam- The scammer takes you to a restaurant where they receive a commission from bringing in business.
+- Bar or restaurant scam- The scammer takes you to a restaurant where they receive a commission for bringing in business.
 Sometimes they run a more sinister variation of the scam.
 They take you to a bar that charges you a predatory rate for drinks.
-For example, maybe you order a few beers and receive a bill for $700.
+For example, maybe you order a few drinks and receive a bill for $700.

-- Sob story- After being friendly for a bit, they start telling a sad story about their sick kid or mother.
+- Sob story and begging- After being friendly for a bit, the scammer might start telling a sad story about their sick kid or mother.
 They claim that they need money for medicine or some kind of medical treatment.
 It’s all BS.
-They are just trying to appeal to your emotions and fish for cash.
+They are just trying to appeal to your emotions and fish for a handout.

-- Some of these guys have deals with the police- They could sell you drugs then turn you into the police for a reward.
+- Police scam– A con man could sell you drugs and then turn you in to the police for a reward.
 The police approach you, find the drugs, collect a bribe, then split the money with the scammer.
-The scammer could also be working with a friend who steals something from you.
-Your ‘friend’ then gets the police to help you find the stolen item (which the friend already turned in).
-For their help, you are expected to pay a bribe which is split amongst the police and criminals.
+The scammer could also be working with a pickpocket who steals something from you while you’re distracted.
+Your ‘friend’ then gets the police to help you find the stolen item (which the friend already turned in to the police).
+For their help, you are expected to pay a bribe which is split between the police and criminals.

 - Don’t follow them to a bar or restaurant of their choosing- If you feel like chatting for a while, it’s fine.
 Just make sure you choose the place.

-- Don’t walk outside of the tourist zone- These guys operate in places with a lot of tourists.
+- Don’t follow them outside of the tourist zone- These guys operate in places with a lot of tourists.
 Just stay within the general vicinity of where you met.
 You don’t want to get lost or lured into a bad neighborhood where you could be robbed or worse.

 - Don’t tell anyone you meet on the street where you’re staying- They may wait outside your hotel and bother you every time you want to go out.
 I made this mistake once in India.
 I let the guy walk with me to my hotel without even thinking about what I was doing.
 He was pretty harmless, just very annoying.
 I changed hotels the following day to get away from him.

-Taxis, tuk-tuks, and rickshaws are a great place to meet scammers.
-These guys run a number of cons including:
+Taxis, tuk-tuks, and rickshaws are common places to get scammed.
+Drivers run a number of cons including:

-- The meter runs faster than it’s supposed to- This one is rare, but cab drivers have been known to tamper with the meter or use a separate faster running meter for tourists.
+- The meter runs faster than it’s supposed to- This one is rare, but cab drivers have been known to tamper with the meter so it runs faster or use a separate faster running meter for tourists.
 This scam is pretty rare.
 There isn’t really anything you can do about it.

-The driver changes the price after the ride- This one is particularly irritating.
+- The driver changes the price after the ride- This one is particularly irritating.
 You agree on a price then, once you reach your destination, the price suddenly increases.
 The taxi driver may say it was further than they thought or that there was too much traffic.
 In this case, all you can do is stand your ground and pay the pre-agreed-upon price.

 - The bar, restaurant, hotel, or attraction that you are going to is closed- The driver tells you that your destination is closed.
 They then offer to take you to an alternative destination where they receive a commission from the owner.
 In this case, insist that the driver take you to your initial destination.
 Don’t let them take you to a different hotel, restaurant, etc. It’s a scam.